How is Sugar Made?

 Created by Andrea van den Berg

-Did you learn something new about sugar today?
+Did you know how sugar is made and did you learn something new about sugar today?
 Tell us in the comments below!